 - “She didn’t want to be dressed as a fashion plate and was not keen to be shot in gala gowns and tiaras.”

 - A kilt from a brand we saw Kate wear in February, Le Kilt.
 Because the Vogue shoot was in January, it’s possible this is how Kate became familiar with the brand.

-- Above Kate wears overalls from AG Jeans, the retailer’s Lolita Cutie style ($298)
+- Kate wore overalls from AG Jeans, the retailer’s Lolita Cutie style ($298)

 - The sweater is from the Claudia Schiffer for TSE capsule collection, 40 pieces for fall that are expected to be available online in July

 - A pair of Toulon boots in navy suede from Dune London (£140 in the UK, $225 in the US)